Project Overview

 • Potable water treatment plant

-• Power supply that includes a power substation, upgraded 14.4 kilovolt (kV) overland power transmission system, new 14.4 kV overland power transmission system, onsite powerlines, and generators
+• Power supply that includes a power substation, upgraded and new 14.4 kilovolt overland power transmission system, onsite powerlines, and generators

 • Permanent and temporary stormwater diversion channels